elyra-ai/elyra/docs/source/user_guide/pipelines.md

      - _Key_: a [valid Kubernetes annotation key](https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/#syntax-and-character-set).
 Example: `project`
      - _Value_: value to be assigned to said annotation key.
 Example: `abandoned basket analysis`
    - Annotations are ignored when the pipeline is executed locally.

+##### Kubernetes Pod Labels
+   - A list of [labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels) to be attached to the pod that executes the node.
+   - Format:
+     - _Key_: a [valid Kubernetes label key](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set).
+Example: `project`
+     - _Value_: value to be assigned to said label key.
+Example: `abandoned basket analysis`
+   - Labels are ignored when the pipeline is executed locally.

 ##### Kubernetes Secrets
    - A list of [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/) to be accessed as environment variables during Jupyter notebook or script execution.